 While some fruit juices are naturally high in vitamins and minerals, including vitamin C and potassium, they are also high in sugar and low in other important nutrients, such as fiber.
 In fact, a 2016 study found that some fruit juices contain as much as 2 teaspoons of sugar in a 100-milliliter serving.

 As such, concerns have been raised about the health effects of fruit juice intake among children.
-One study published in 2015 cited fruit juice as one of the “biggest culprits” for dental erosion, and other research has linked fruit juice intake to childhood obesity.
+One study published in 2015 cited fruit juice as one of the “biggest culprits” for dental erosion, and other

 The new AAP policy statement reflects these concerns by presenting a number of recommendations to limit children’s fruit juice consumption.